rbe051/pebiGridding/README.txt

 - createWellGridPoints places points along given well-lines.

-- examples is a script that contain examples for how one can use the functions in Voronoi-2D.

 - pebiGrid is an interface function that can be called to create a valid MRST grid structure.
 It creates a fully unstructured pebi grid that conforms to faults and wells.
 It uses the software DistMesh to create the